Ricette di Sicilia

 📦 Storage

-- • Keep in an airtight container at room temperature for up to 2 days.
+- • Store the doughnuts in an airtight container at room temperature and enjoy within two days to keep them fresh.

-- • Reheat in the oven at 150°C for 5 minutes before serving.
+- • To refresh, warm them in the oven at 150°C for a few minutes to bring back their crispness.

 🍷 Pairing